 Welcome to St. Luke Lutheran Church, Richmond, VA

 located at the corner of Custis Road and Chippenham Parkway between the Forest Hill Avenue and Huguenot Road exits.
 We invite you to join us in worship, service, and love, and we look forward to welcoming you at 10:00 am on Sunday morning.
-We are a warm and inclusive Lutheran community, and worshipers are encouraged to dress comfortably and participate as they are able in the liturgically based service.
+We are a warm and inclusive Lutheran community, and worshipers are encouraged to dress comfortably (masks optional) and participate as they are able in the liturgically based service.
 We are a growing church and understand that newcomers are simply friends and members we do not yet know.
 Hope to see you soon!

 Click on the photo of our Pastor to play a Welcome Video.
-Read the latest message from Pastor Fred on our NEW webpage – Messages from Pastor Fred

-Listen to our choir:
+Listen to our choirs, recorded 03/6/2022: